jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/analytics/common.md

 ![Vulnerabilities By Assignment](https://res.cloudinary.com/fluid-attacks/image/upload/v1654033821/docs/web/analytics/common/vulnerabilities_by_assignment.png)

-The percentage of open vulnerabilities that have been assigned to a developer versus those that have not.
+This pie chart in an organization, group or portfolio shows you the percentage of open vulnerabilities assigned to your team members versus the percentage of those vulnerabilities not yet assigned.

 ## Vulnerabilities treatment